coolcat-creations/plg_cccsocialmedia/README.md

 # plg_cccsocialmedia
-Joomla Plugin to Display Open Graph and Twitter Options in your menu items and articles
+Joomla Plugin to Display Open Graph and Twitter Options in your menu items and articles.
+The speciality about this plugin is the feature, that it recognizes the user agent and delivers the right open graph image to the various plattforms, as well as th e many fallback options to make sure anything is filled in the og data.

 This plugin creates a new tab in your menu items and your articles and enables you to add open graph and twitter data to your page.
 You can also set up global and/or fallback options in you plugin parameters.